-While I was choosing my organic applesauce at the grocery store, I ran into Superhero Andrea, and she asked me for some good suggestions for foods for picky toddler.
-In fact, she asked me if I had anything on my blog about it already, which made me think I should write a little something — and mine the Internets for all of your good ideas as well.
+While I was choosing my organic applesauce at the grocery store, I ran into a good friend, Andrea, and she asked me for some good suggestions on food for picky toddlers.
+In fact, she asked me if I had anything on my blog about it already, which made me think I should write a little something on what to feed a picky toddler.

-When she asked me about what to feed a picky eater, I totally drew a blank and thought of all the food Milo routinely dumps on the floor.
+When she asked me about what to feed a picky eater, I totally drew a blank and thought of all the food my son routinely dumps on the floor.
 His pattern was so erratic that just when I thought he was finished with his meal, because he’d tossed half of it on the floor and started asking for either “dow(n)” or “nigh(t) nigh(t),” he’d actually begin eating his meal again with gusto.

 Hmmm, but then as Andrea and I did the dance among supermarket aisles, running into each other every few minutes, I’d have a new suggestion each time I saw her.
 Below are some of those suggestions!